 |AWS Lambda and Step Function||Provides efficient, traceable and scalable syncing of jobs, sites, facilities, invoices and users between the NATA Portal and their AIMS System.|

 |Other AWS services||S3, CloudFront, API Gateway, RDS, ec2 and other essential services were used to manage the documents, database, deployments, VPN, security, delivery, scaling and high availability.|

 NATA required no third-party applications in the portal, so we built a custom two-factor authentication system and discussion forum.
 All documents used by the NATA portal are virus scanned, and the portal was extensively and independently penetration tested to ensure it was

 The portal is an important part of NATA’s daily operation, allowing better collaboration between stakeholders.

 Our agile way of working allowed NATA the flexibility to learn from regular releases, gather feedback from users and improve the solution as development progressed.

-Since launching, the new portal has:
+Since launch, the new portal has:

-Above all, this solution is a stable foundation that NATA can build on as they continue to streamline its operations.
+Above all, this solution is a stable foundation that NATA can build on as they continue to simplify its operations.
 4mation looks forward to working with NATA on its accreditation system and helping them on this journey.